Last revision: August 24, 2025 10:03:pm est

 At some point, you make the choice to stop running.
 You go to the park.
 You step into line.
 Your heart pounds, your hands shake, but you do not waiver.
 The moment you strap yourself in and hear the click of the seatbelt, you equip your shield and draw your sword.

-As the ride begins its slow ascent, adrenaline surges through, your heart beats like the drums of war.
-You scream—not in terror, but in defiance.
+As the ride begins its slow ascent, adrenaline surges through you, your heart beats like the drums of war.
+You scream, not in terror, but in defiance.

 This is your war cry.